Did you ever feel as if you lost touch with your body?

 This is a loss of body sense: the ability to pay attention to ourselves, to feel our sensations and emotions on-line, in the present moment.
 In order to adapt to stress, expectations, or perceived threats, we tighten our muscles to sit still, or to keep our chins up, or to control our emotions cutting ourselves off from our own sensations and feelings.

-Over time, we forget how to relax our contracted muscles as we lose touch with our body sense and all of our awareness is directed outward toward the environment.
+Over time, we forget how to relax our contracted muscles as we lose touch with our body sense and all of our awareness is directed outward toward the environment or inwards towards thinking.
 Eventually, the tension becomes part of our expressions, movements, and postures.
 Our inner body sense experience becomes impoverished and gets our attention only when painful.
+Even then, we may try to avoid the pain by thinking about ways to alleviate it rather than feeling it.

-Rosen Method Bodywork and online Embodied Self-Awareness consulting can help people to locate tension in the body.
-Over time, we come to feel our own sensations and emotions more fully.
-We begin to become aware of how our whole body reacts to the stresses of everyday situations, and how those reactions may lead to impairments in health and wellbeing.
-Eventually, we cam learn how to relax and stay in the present moment, being fully aware of all our feelings and sensations as information that helps us make healthy and life sustaining choices about what is good for us and what is harmful.
+Rosen Method Bodywork and online Embodied Self-Awareness consulting can help people to locate tension in the body and its relationship to the holding back of felt experience.
+People who continue with a trusted practitioner of this approach come to feel their own sensations and emotions more fully.
+Awareness grows about how our whole body reacts to the stresses of everyday situations, and how those reactions may lead to impairments in health and wellbeing.
+Eventually, people can learn how to relax and stay in the present moment, being fully aware of feelings and sensations as information that helps them make healthy and life sustaining choices about what is good for for themselves, leaving behind habitual and potentially harmful practices that resulted from stress and trauma.

-is a fully realized mind-body practice that uses touch and responsive words to allow the nervous system to deepen awareness of our living body from within.
+is a fully realized embodied practice that allows the nervous system to deepen awareness of our living body from within.
 We learn it is possible to really listen to ourselves and to fully “show up” for others.
 This gentle and profound work of Marion Rosen, a pioneer in the field of body-oriented therapies, can lead to freedom from physical and emotional discomfort and pain.
 This ease allows more creativity, passion, and the clarity to make important life decisions.
-On its own or as a complement to other health care modalities, Rosen Method has a transformative effect on body and mind, and brings balance and ease into one’s life.
-Online Embodied Self-Awareness consultations achieve the same goals but without the use of touching.
+On its own or as a complement to other health care modalities, Rosen Method has a transformative effect on the whole person, and brings balance and ease into one’s life.
+Online Embodied Self-Awareness consultations achieve the same goals using similar practices of non-judgmental presence and attention to the clients' body and embodied experiences.

 A growing body of evidence-based research is beginning to show that Rosen Method Bodywork can be an effective complementary practice for enhanced physical health; increased body awareness; reduction in depressed feelings, anxiety and stress; lowered perceived levels of pain and fatigue; support for personal growth; and ability to self-initiate life changes.